microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Integration/README.md

 -   An active Visual Studio Team Services account

--   An active Azure subscription

 -   Project Admin rights to the Visual Studio Team Services account

 ### Tasks Overview: ###

 **Set up your Visual Studio Team Services account:** This step helps you download the source code, and then push it to your own Visual Studio Team Services account.

-**Set up Linux virtual machine in Azure as the Build Agent:** In this step, you will create a new Linux machine, install all the dependencies required to be a build machine, and then configure a build agent on it.

-**Create Continuous Integration Build:** In this step, you will create a build definition in Visual Studio Team Services that will be triggered every time a commit is pushed to your repository in Visual Studio Team Services.
+**Create a Continuous Integration Build:** In this step, you will create a build definition in Visual Studio Team Services that will be triggered every time a commit is pushed to your repository in Visual Studio Team Services.

-### Pre-Requisite: Set up your Visual Studio Team Services account
+### Pre-requisite: Set up your Visual Studio Team Services account

-We want to push the application code to your Visual Studio Team Services account in order to use Build.
+We want to push the application code to your Visual Studio Team Services account in order to use Team Build.